 Take students' plans in and mark them to show you consider the plan itself to be important and to give them any advice you think is needed.

 Students choose a story from their group and write a first draft in the following class.
-Once you have corrected this, students then work alone and each complete a final draft, perhaps with illustrations if you feel this would be motivating.
-If story writing is Important in the students’ curriculum you can repeat stages 1 to 4 with three or four other titles so students build up a number of plans.
-You can then ask them to choose one to write the story.
+Once you have corrected this, students then work alone to complete a final draft, perhaps with illustrations if you feel this would be motivating.
+If story writing is important in the students' curriculum you can repeat stages 1 to 4 with three or four other titles so students build up a number of plans.
+You can then ask them to choose one to use to write a story.
 Their story ideas should improve greatly with practice and the resulting story should be a better one.